bacalhau-project/bacalhau/README.md

   - Value of provability:
     - I'm not running a data center
     - I want to make sure the storage provider (who i don't trust) ran the binary that i handed them
-    - HIPAA could encourage the use of zero knowledge proofs
+    - HIPAA could encourage the use of zero-knowledge proofs
     - Alternative to proof is to use trusted environment (SGX) to execute compute
     - Plausibility in order:
       - Running a docker container